THE WHO …

 Well, it became an annual pilgrimage.
 Every December / January we’d spend a few weeks on St John.
 Between hikes and snorkeling and shopping and making friends the Island slowly wrapped its arms around us.
 And like so many people do – we began to talk about moving to St John.
 Do you buy property?
 Do you build?
 What would we do for work?
 And each year we drilled down in greater and greater detail.
 We discussed all of the things we’d need to do to make the leap!

-That talk eventually turned into action.
+Talk eventually turned into action.
 We began looking for a long-term rental in Coral Bay.
 We bought a Ford Escape to ship down to St John.
 We held several tag sales throughout the summer.
 We moved furniture into storage.
 We sold our three cars and a small boat.
 We packed up 6 large suitcases.
 We drove the Escape to New Jersey for its trip to St John.
 And we boarded a JetBlue flight, bound for St Thomas, with our one-way tickets in hand!

 The rest, as they say, is history …